Monday, December 4, 2023

 Released in companion to the Big Blue Marble TV series, the Big Blue Marble soundtrack album contains a selection of original songs from the show that reflect its diverse demographic of children around the world, from the West African flavored rhythms of “Gombey,” to the Native American inspired “Indian Scene,” the Rhythm & Blues of “Hoopin’,” to the Country & Western “A Rodeo Cowboy” and a hot banjo solo in “Rodeo Riff.”

-Interestingly, while the classic theme song for the show, heard in the clip above and which is both the first and last track on the album, is not the first version of the theme song (see below) and does not appear on the soundtrack.
-This leads us to a couple small mysteries about the album.
+Interestingly, while the classic theme song for the show, heard in the clip above and which is both the first and last track on the album, is not the version of the theme song heard on the few available episodes available online (see Big Blue Marble Episode Guide) and which also does not appear on the soundtrack (see both the classic version and the alternate version below).
+This alternate version of the theme song leads us to some questions about the theme song and the reported episode order of series.

 Inside cover.